Ritchie Blackmore Zone

 Compared to the new 72 the old 68 Strat had more Sustain, fatter sound and more punch.
 The new one had an overall airy, slender and sportive sound.
 In the following months the 68 was rarely used, only if Ritchie was in the mood of playing a show with a really fat and overdriven sound that particular evening, a discipline the old black one was more useful in than the new black 72.
 As usual the inevitable happened: the black 68 got smashed and was replaced by the 72.
 During summer/autumn 1972 Ritchie used the black one quite as often as the 71 sunburst, until it fell back to subs bench.

-The beginning of 1973 saw a new 72 sunburst Strat showing up.
+In autumn 1972 saw a new ´72 sunburst as replacement to the destroyed ´71 sunburst Strat showing up.
 This one not only got the custom modified tremolo of the smashed 71 but a maple neck with an explicit scalloped and lacquered fretboard job.
 Ritchie played this guitar until the end of the DP Mk2 era, amongst others at the 1973 New York Hofstra University show.
 Midway 1973 the Strat had black knobs like those of a Fender Amp or a Gibson ES-345, surely being no Stratocaster knobs.

 One can identify the new 72 Strat easily because of the “bullet trussrod” on the headstock.
 The older 71 Strat still had the classic trussrod with the walnut-dot at the headstock.
 Another difference is the fretboard, the 71 Strat had a much darker one, because of the missing lacquer, showing all the dings and dongs from years of playing.
 As a backup for the 72 sunburst Ritchie used a late 72 natural ash body maple neck Strat also with a scalloped fretboard, which had been lacquered again after the procedure.
 During one of the last DP Mk2 shows Ritchie destroyed the fine 72 sunburst.
 From this day on, the end of DP Mk2 the beautiful natural ash Strat consequently became his main guitar for the next 3 years.